 The same place.
 This is what you see when you are up in this tower.
 Mirrors show the whole environment and yourself in it.

-Concert and theatre in a real bubble.
+Concert and theater in a real bubble.

 Changing during tide

-You can expect something somewhere on the island.
+You can expect something, somewhere on the island.